-Did the veteran parents at that dinner party chuckle when you said you weren’t going to do or use such and such with your kids?
+Did the veteran parents at that dinner party chuckle when you said you weren’t planning to do or use such and such with your kids?

 Was there an exchange of amused glances between some more experienced moms when you mentioned something you read about in a birth book?

 How about that baby gadget you researched and are so excited to use?
 Unnecessary, they deemed; a rookie purchase for sure

 I know few things crushed me more when I was expecting my first child than knowing that the time I was spending reading, researching, and learning about things was seen as a waste of time to experienced moms around me.

 Well guess what, I want you to know that it is okay to plan.

 Read that parenting book.

 Try out that gadget you think looks so clever and helpful.

 Write down that birth plan.